demisto/content/Packs/QRadar/Integrations/QRadar_v3/QRadar_v3_description.md

 To mirror offenses with events, enable the *Long running instance* parameter and set *Mirroring Options* to *Mirror Offense and Events*.
 - When mirroring offenses with events it is advised to set the *Number of offenses to pull per API call* to a small value.

-#### Mapping limitations for XSOAR users below 6.0.0
-* For XSOAR users below 6.0.0 version, using 'Pull from instance' option when creating a new mapper is not supported.
 #### Required Permissions
 | Component | Permission |
 | --- | --- |